RNCryptor/RNCryptor/README.md

 `RNCryptor` suports asynchronous use, specifically designed to work with `NSURLConnection`.
 This is also useful for cases where the encrypted or decrypted data will not comfortably fit in memory.
-If the data will comfortably fit in memory, ansynchronous operation is best acheived using `dispatch_async()`.
+If the data will comfortably fit in memory, asynchronous operation is best acheived using `dispatch_async()`.

 To operate in asynchronous mode, you create an `RNEncryptor` or `RNDecryptor`, providing it a handler.
 This handler will be called as data is encrypted or decrypted.
 As data becomes available, call `addData:`.
 When you reach the end of the data